yongjiexin3/EXOVHLimits/README.md

 # EXOVHLimits
+workspace and datacards created with CMSSW_7_1_5
+There are two folders in this package.
+HZHW is the one to calculate the limit of HZ and HW respectively.
+HV is the one combining HW and HZ together, viewing them as the same signals.
+The key difference of the HV and HZHW folder is the R2JJFitterHV.C file, which is used as workspace and datacards generator.

 This is the package to calculate the limits for Analysis EXO-14-009,  X -> HV, H->bb , V -> qq Or X->HV,  H->WW->qqqq,  V-> qq